trustbloc/trustbloc-did-method/docs/whitepaper/federated_sidetree.md

 Considerations:

 * The operator that is observing another operator MAY replicate the tree and CAS into their own peer.
+To enable replication across peers, the trees should be storage-agnostic, protocol-agnostic, and transport-agnostic formats (and be offline-compatible).
 * The usage of a verifiable tree structure between operators enable detection of attempts to change history or rollback.
 When these attempts occur, an operator can independently determine their appropriate response (e.g., alert, stop observing the other operator, and/or ignore the trees from that operator).
 * The usage of signed tree heads provides additional assurance beyond transport security that an operator intended to publish their tree.
 Additional metadata is also included (e.g., the operator’s timestamp).
 * When moving a DID to a new tree: